maciejb2k/chronlife/README.md

 # Run the application:
 ./bin/dev
 ```
 ## Design

 I've came up with the design of this application by myself.
 I am not using any tools like Figma to create UI.
 I'm just creating the design on the fly.
 While working by myself, [I really like this approach](https://world.hey.com/dhh/design-for-the-web-without-figma-4bc3a218).

 95% of SCSS code is also written by myself.
-I am not using any predefined templates, themes, blocks, utilities or component libraries, besides a few [Stimulus Components](https://www.stimulus-components.com/).
+I am not using any predefined templates, themes, blocks, utilities or component libraries, besides a few [Stimulus Components](https://www.stimulus-components.com/) or [Quill Editor](https://quilljs.com/).

 Maybe I'm weird, but I enjoy getting my hands dirty with CSS.

 ## Hotwire (Turbo + Stimulus)

-This application is my first take on Turbo (I've used Stimulus before, so it's not that big deal).
-I haven't used the Turbo features in the whole project, but only in a few places, where the application required some interactivity, like the comments section and reactions for disease statuses, friend requests, some of the forms and flash messages.
+This application is my first take on **Turbo** (I've used **Stimulus** before, so it's not that big deal).

+I haven't used the Turbo features in the whole project, but only in a few places, where the application required **eager-loaded frames** or some **interactivity**, like the comments section and reactions for disease statuses, friend requests, some of the forms and flash messages.

-## Features
+## Application overview

 Below is a list of features that I've already implemented or I'm planning to implement in the future.